Skip to main content

 Shrink the screen, move the tee closer to the screen, shorten throw, lower the screen bottom height, or step up to a larger room preset, then re-check spacing readouts.
 Negative side margin means the screen is too wide for the room.
 Negative above-screen clearance means the screen or projector layout needs to move down or the ceiling is too low.
 Use the Room Size and Ceiling toolbar links for minimum requirements, or tap Have a question? in the planner if you want help interpreting your layout.

-Common questions about room dimensions, basement and garage layouts, projector throw distance, launch monitor placement, and how this 3D planner compares to projector-only calculators.
+Room dimensions, basement and garage layouts, projector throw, launch monitor placement, and how this 3D planner compares to projector-only calculators.

 The Golf Sim Room Planner is a free online golf simulator layout tool that models your entire bay in 3D, not just the projector.
 Enter room width, depth, and ceiling height, then place the impact screen, tee mat, ceiling-mounted projector, and launch monitor.
 Spacing readouts and a live preview show whether the layout fits before you buy an enclosure, screen, radar, or projector.